 GeneCards Summary for ARF6 Gene

 ARF6 (ADP Ribosylation Factor 6) is a Protein Coding gene, and is affiliated with the lncRNA class.
 Diseases associated with ARF6 include Cholera and Carrion's Disease.
-Among its related pathways are Arf6 signaling events and Fc gamma R-mediated phagocytosis.
+Among its related pathways are Immune response Role of DAP12 receptors in NK cells and Vesicle-mediated transport.
 GO annotations related to this gene include GTP binding and signal transducer activity.
 An important paralog of this gene is ARF3.

 UniProtKB/Swiss-Prot for ARF6 Gene

 GTP-binding protein involved in protein trafficking that regulates endocytic recycling and cytoskeleton remodeling.
 Required for normal completion of mitotic cytokinesis.
 Plays a role in the reorganization of the actin cytoskeleton and the formation of stress fibers.
 May also modulate vesicle budding and uncoating within the Golgi apparatus.
 Involved in the regulation of dendritic spine development, contributing to the regulation of dendritic branching and filopodia extension.
 Functions as an allosteric activator of the cholera toxin catalytic subunit, an ADP-ribosyltransferase.